axjxwright/AX-MediaPlayer/README.md

 way to perform a lambda on the MTA thread which seems to make it happy. `RunSynchronousInMTAThread ( ... )`.

 There's no documentation, please just have a look at the provided sample to see the basic usage.
 It's all fairly straight forward video-related stuff.
 You should be able to just check this out into your cinder install's block's folder and off you go.
+The sample is built against cinder 0.9.3 to utilise the built-in imgui debug UI, but should also work with 0.9.2 without the UI

 This was just a one night project for fun so it comes with absolutely no warranty.
 Hopefully it still comes in handy for someone :)